RTP Açores

 RTP Açores is a Portuguese free-to-air regional television channel owned and operated by state-owned public broadcaster Rádio e Televisão de Portugal (RTP) in the Autonomous Region of the Azores.
 It began broadcasting on 10 August 1975 from its studios in Ponta Delgada.
 Since late 2017, it broadcasts from its current premises, alongside RDP Açores.
-The line-up consists of local programming, relays of RTP3 and reruns of programming from the mainland channels.
+The line-up consists of local programming, relays of RTP Notícias and reruns of programming from the mainland channels.